 The co-signer strengthens your application by adding their income, credit, and savings and promises to repay the loan.
 In addition, these assurances improve the chances that the lender will give your home loan the thumbs-up.

-But even though they won't live there, the co-signer takes an ownership interest in the home and will be on the title.
-Let's say, for example, you've found the perfect home, but you still need to find a way to afford it.
+Let's say you've found the perfect home but still need to find a way to afford it.
 Your mom is willing and able to help you buy your first home, and you agree to apply together.

 You and your mom will apply for the loan--you as the borrower and your mom as the non-occupant co-borrower.
 You'll live there, but your mom won't.
 And the lender will consider the credit history, income, and financial resources for you and your mom when processing your application.